 Growers who contribute pulse levy dollars to Saskatchewan Pulse Growers (SPG) are eligible to earn a federal investment tax credit through the Scientific Research and Experimental Development (SR&ED) program.

 The tax credit is based on the amount of levy funds spent on research and development (R&D) that meet specific criteria set out by the Canada Revenue Agency (CRA).

 For the 2021/22 crop year ending August 31, 2022, 21% of the Saskatchewan pulse levy qualifies for the federal SR&ED tax credit and 20% for the Saskatchewan Provincial SR&ED tax credit.

 Growers can calculate their total levy contribution by referring to their pulse sales receipts, which show the levy allocation.
 Of this total, 80% is eligible to earn an investment tax credit.
 This resulting levy amount is eligible to earn an investment tax credit up to a maximum of 15% for individuals and up to a maximum of 35% for corporations that are considered Canadian controlled private corporations.

 To claim the federal tax credit on your tax returns, you must file a T2038 (IND) (for farm proprietorships) or a T2SCH31 (for farm corporations).

 Corporations are also eligible for the 10% Saskatchewan R&D tax credit for research performed in Saskatchewan, using Schedule 403 to claim the credit on tax returns.

-For more information on the SR&ED tax credit for other Saskatchewan crops, please click on the links below:
+Contact us for more information on the SR&ED tax credit for pulse crops.
+For more information on the SR&ED tax credit for other Saskatchewan crops: